Mitral Regurgitation

 Audio

-A high-pitched, holosystolic murmur heard best at the apex, radiating to the base with posterior prolapse and to the axilla with anterior prolapse.
-The recommended patient position is supine.
+A high-pitched, holosystolic murmur heard best at the cardiac apex auscultation location when the patient is supine.
+MR with predominantly anterior leaflet involvement may radiate to the axilla or the back.
+Alternatively, MR with posterior leaflet involvement may cause anterior radiation to the sternum or the base of the heart.
 A soft S1 and apical S3 is also commonly heard.

 ECG changes for Mitral regurgitation between S1 and S2